 Melody’s head perked with my answer but she remained silent.

 “Come on.”
-I bade my ally to follow me as I ran atop the pedestrian path of the bridge which she did though not without a little trepidation.
-We were almost halfway across when we reached him.
+I bade my ally to follow me as I ran along the pedestrian path of the bridge.
+She hesitated but decided to follow once more.
+Almost halfway across when we reached him.
 Melody gasped at the sight.
 He was on the other side of the handrail which he clutched tightly with both hands.
-He leaned toward the water.
+His body was leaning toward the water.
 His intentions were obvious.
-We moved carefully toward him.
-Our arms and hands were extended.
-Before we could reach him, he spoke.
-His voice compelled the two of us to pause.

 “I don’t know why you people care.”

-“Are you familiar with Borden Deal’s short-story ‘You Can’t Just Walk on By’?”
+“Are you familiar with Borden Deal’s short story ‘You Can’t Just Walk on By’?”

 “Never mind, it doesn’t matter.
 The only thing that matters now is you, Joe.
-I know what you’re thinking and I don’t want you to go through with it.”
+I know what you’re thinking.
+And I don’t want you to go through with it.”

 “What do you think I’m planning on doing?
 Perhaps I’m just getting a good view.”
 He mockingly looked around.